Lexie-DelViscio/IRLCommunityEcosystemFunction/README.md

     - All of the Isotopic Analysis can be found in Lexie's Scripts and Lexie's Graphs folders.
-    --It is suggested to review all of the required libraries in the IRL_Isotope.Rmd and download any missing libraries prior to running the file.
+    - It is suggested to review all of the required libraries in the IRL_Isotope.Rmd and download any missing libraries prior to running the file.
     - Specific instructions to download the PriceTools library can also be found in Lexie's Scripts (pending use of it in final project, only preliminary